angang-li/data_science_notes/python.md

 * `f"Hi my name is {name}.
 My hobby is {hobby}"`, f-string, only available in Python 3.6+
 * `"{:.1%}".format(percentage)`, formatting string

-    Find substrings inside of strings
+    Find substrings inside of strings:
 * `.find('the')`, returns index if found, or `-1` if not found
 * `.index('the')`, returns index if found, or `ValueError` if not found